jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 their existing cybersecurity infrastructure to enhance their cybersecurity posture and stay ahead of evolving threats.
 Empower Users, Customers, and Developers
-Cybersecurity Tech Accord principles mapping index on page 125\.Additional information Retrieval Augmented Generation using Azure
+Cybersecurity Tech Accord principles mapping index on page 125\.

+Additional information
+Retrieval Augmented Generation using Azure
 Machine Learning prompt flow \| Microsoft
-102Microsoft Digital Defense Report 2023
+102 Microsoft Digital Defense Report 2023
 Chapter 5 Innovating for Security and Resilience
 How Microsoft is
 using large language